Elanoir/Supercondutivity/README.md

 WARNING: columns may have VERY different ranges.
 This should be handled adequately

-Objective 2: Evaluating clustering with extrinsic methods
+### 2: Evaluating clustering with extrinsic methods

 Create the following Classes for the dependent variable (critical_temp):